kysonic/gulp-auto-transaltor/README.md

 ### More words about options

 Okay!
 Let's talk about options more detailed.
-Gulp Auto Translator has a four group of options:
+Gulp Auto Translator has a three group of options:

   - Code Group
   - Translation Group